-The drop in sales in Q4 2014 saw the Company's share of Profit Gas drop from 55% to 40% (see "Principal Terms of the Tanzanian PSA and Related Agreements") as the volumes of Additional Gas sold were below 50 MMcfd, where it has remained for the last five quarters.
-The increase in revenue from Q2 2015 is directly related to the capital expenditure program which has permitted the Company to take a significantly increased share of revenue as Cost Gas, with the underlying sales volumes remaining fairly static from Q2 2015 to Q2 2016.
+The drop in sales in Q4 2014 saw the Company's share of Profit Gas drop from 55% to 40% (see "Principal Terms of the Tanzanian PSA and Related Agreements") as the volumes of Additional Gas sold were below 50 MMcfd, where it has remained for the last six quarters.
+The increase in revenue from Q2 2015 is directly related to the capital expenditure program which has permitted the Company to take a significantly increased share of revenue as Cost Gas, with the underlying sales volumes remaining fairly static from Q2 2015 to Q3 2016.

-Changes in net income over the last two years have been negatively impacted by impairment provisions relating to TANESCO.
+Changes in net income over the last two years have negatively impacted by the impairment provisions relating to TANESCO.
 In Q4 2014 the Company recorded a US\$52.2 million doubtful debt provision against TANESCO arrears.
-In Q4 2015, Q1 2016 and Q2 2016 additional doubtful debt provisions of US\$9.8 million, US\$8.0 million and US\$3.5 million respectively were provided against increased TANESCO arrears.
+In Q4 2015, Q1 2016 and Q2 2016 and Q3 2016 additional doubtful debt provisions of US\$9.8 million, US\$8.0 million, US\$3.5 million and US\$1.0 million respectively were provided against increased TANESCO arrears.
 Other significant factors affecting the results were:

-- The collapse of the Tanzanian Shilling led to a Q4 2014 exchange loss of US\$4.8 million and a further loss of US\$1.8 million in Q1 2015. - In Q3 2014 the Company took a charge of US\$4.2 million for stock based compensation, with a total charge of US\$3.5 million for the year. - In Q4 2014 the Company wrote off US\$5.1 million relating to site survey costs for an exploration well which it no longer plans to drill. - In Q1 2016 the Company took a charge of US\$2.8 million for stock based compensation as a consequence of the share price closing at CDN\$4.14 compared to CDN\$2.75 at the end of Q4 2015 together with the issuance of new Restrictive Stock Units - In Q2 2016 the Company had a decrease in the stock based compensation charge of US\$743 thousand as the share price closed at CN\$3.40 at the end of the quarter.
+- The collapse of the Tanzanian Shilling led to a Q4 2014 exchange loss of US\$4.8 million and a further loss of US\$1.8 million in Q1 2015. - In Q4 2014 the Company wrote off US\$5.1 million relating to site survey costs for an exploration well which it no longer plans to drill. - In Q1 2016 the Company took a charge of US\$2.8 million for stock based compensation as a consequence of the share price closing at CDN\$4.14 compared to CDN\$2.75 at the end of Q4 2015 together with the issuance of new Restrictive Stock Units. - In Q2 2016 the Company had a decrease in the stock based compensation charge of US\$0.7 million as the share price closed at CN\$3.40 at the end of the quarter. - In Q3 2016 the Company recorded a credit of US\$0.1 million for stock based compensation compared to a credit of US\$1.1 million in Q3 2015.
+The Company recorded an interest expense of US\$1.0 million in Q1 2016 and US\$1.5 million in Q2 and Q3 2016 in relation to the loan from the IFC.

 Funds flow from operations for the last four quarters has been fairly steady.
 Differences between quarters were primarily a result of changes in revenue during the periods.
+The increase in the funds flow from operations to US\$11.6 million in Q3 2016 from US\$8.3 million in Q2 2016 is primarily the result of the US\$3.3 million increase in revenue over the quarter.
 In Q2 and Q1 of 2015, funds flow decreased reflecting the drop in revenue during these periods due to declining well production and lower Cost Pool levels reducing the Company's share of revenues.
 In Q4 2014, there was a large allowance for doubtful accounts taken against the TANESO receivable which significantly increased funds flow from operations in comparison to the revenue for the period.

 Changes in cash flow from (used in) operations between quarters were primarily a result of the timing of receipt of payments from TANESCO.
-In Q3 2014, large payments were received as a result of World Bank funds received by the Government of Tanzania to assist in settling TANESCO arrears and TANESCO making several additional payments towards arrears.